-The common housing list will be reviewed on an annual rolling basis, with all applicants asked to confirm that the information held by HOME Argyll is accurate and that they wish to stay on the waiting list.
+The common housing list will be reviewed on an annual rolling basis, with all applicants asked to confirm that the information held by HOME Argyll is accurate and that they wish to stay on the housing lists.

-Applicants will be offered a range of ways in which to provide up to date information e.g. through the website, by telephone, letter or email etc. They will also be offered the opportunity to contact one of the partner organisations for an interview to discuss their housing options.
+Applicants will be offered a range of ways in which to provide up to date information e.g. through the website, by telephone, by letter or email etc. They will also be offered the opportunity to contact one of the partner organisations for an interview to discuss their housing options.

-Where applicants fail to respond to this review within a certain period of time they will be removed from the common housing list.
-All applicants will be informed of the implications of failing to respond to the review, and will receive confirmation of their removal from the list in writing.
-Circumstances in which an application can be removed from HOME Argyll are outlined in Section 7 of this policy.
+Where applicants fail to respond to this review within a certain period of time, they will be removed from the common housing list.
+All applicants will be informed of the implications of failing to respond to the review.
+Circumstances in which an application can be removed from HOME Argyll are outlined in Section 8 of this policy.